skipperq93/cyberkit/Websites/perf.webkit.org/ReadMe.md

    - *Total* - [The sum](https://en.wikipedia.org/wiki/Summation)

  - **Platform** - A platform is an environmental configuration under which performance tests run.
 This is typically an operating system such as Lion, Mountain Lion, or Windows 7, or a combination of an operating system, a particular device, and a configuration: e.g. macOS Sierra MacBookAir7,1.
  - **Repository** - A repository refers to the name of a collection of software whose verions or revisions need to be associated with a particular data point submitted to the dashboard.
-For example, WebKit is a repository because each data point submitted to the dashboard has to identify its WebKit revision.
+For example, CyberKit is a repository because each data point submitted to the dashboard has to identify its CyberKit revision.
 Operating systems such as macOS could also be considered as a repository if its version may change over time if an operating system may get updated across data points.
- - **Commit** - A commit is a specific revision or a version of a repository. e.g. r211196 of WebKit.
+ - **Commit** - A commit is a specific revision or a version of a repository. e.g. r211196 of CyberKit.
- - **Committer** - A committer is the author of the change in a given repository for a specific commit. e.g. the author of r211196 in WebKit is Ryosuke Niwa.
+ - **Committer** - A committer is the author of the change in a given repository for a specific commit. e.g. the author of r211196 in CyberKit is Ryosuke Niwa.
  - **Builder** - Like a builder in buildbot, a builder submits data points to the dashboard in terms of a sequence of builds.
 For example, a builder named "El Capitan MacBookAir7,1" may submit data points for benchmarks ran on MacBookAir7,1 with El Capitan.
  - (Build) **Slave** - Like a buildlsave in buildbot, a slave is a physical machine that submit data points to the dashboard. e.g. it could be a bot205 which submits data points as either "El Capitan MacBookAir7,1" or "Sierra MacBookAir7,1".
  - **Build** - A build represents a set of data points reported by a specific builder. e.g. "El Capitan MacBookAir7,1" may report Speedometer score along with its subtests' results.
 All those data points being to a single build.
 This is a different concept from a build of software.
-A single build of WebKit, for example, could be ran on multiple builders (e.g. one MacBookAir and another MacBookPro) to generate two builds in the dashboard.
+A single build of CyberKit, for example, could be ran on multiple builders (e.g. one MacBookAir and another MacBookPro) to generate two builds in the dashboard.
  - **Bug Tracker** - A bug or an issue tracking tool such as Bugzilla and Radar.
  - **Bug** - A bug number associated with a particular bug tracker.
  - **Analysis Task** - An analysis task is created to analyze a progression or a regression across a range of data points for a specific test metric on a specific platform.
 Each analysis task can have multiple test groups.